You will keep in perfect peace all who trust in you, all whose thoughts are fixed on you!

 There is only God, only the One Presence.
 This is one of the wonderful things that Jesus came to teach us.
 When seen through the eyes of God there are no opposites, there are no boundaries.

 And finally, when I consider what peace is, I come to think that peace is simply ‘being’ right.
-It’s not having things ‘out there’ orderly and calm, but rather it is an inner knowing that I am right where I am supposed to be, loved by God and willingly expressing Christ through me into Creation.
-Peace is made from our being.
+It’s not having things ‘out there’ orderly and calm, but rather it is an inner knowing that we are exactly where we are supposed to be, loved by God, and willingly expressing Christ through us into Creation.

-Peace is available, makeable, and true peace is available to us all.
-It is not found in the absence of stress and conflict but is made by embracing God as the One and Only.
-When we make peace, we can rise above and see beyond the conflicts of our world and human existence.
-This is one of the powerful lessons the birth of Jesus some 2000 years ago continues to bestow upon us today.
+Peace, true peace, is available to us all.
+It is not found in the absence of stress and conflict, but by embracing God as the One and Only.
+Peace allows us to rise above and see beyond the conflicts of our world and human existence.
+This is one of the powerful lessons that the birth of Jesus some 2000 years ago continues to bestow upon us today.